 Enrollment Status Number of Hours Enrolled in a Semester or Payment Period

 Full-time 9 or more semester hours

-Three-quarter time 7-8 semester hours

-Half-time 6 semester hours
+Half-time 6-8 semester hours

 Less than half-time 1-5 semester hour

 Note: Some financial aid awards require students to be enrolled full-time, and other financial aid awards may be reduced based on enrollment status.
 Only credits required for successful completion of a student's degree program may be counted in the determination of enrollment status.
 Students who receive aid for courses not required for graduation may be responsible for repaying all or a portion of their financial aid.